codnect/logy/README.md

 ## Log Handlers

-Logy comes with three different log handlers: **console**, **file** and **syslog**.
+A log handler is a logging component that sends log messages to a writer.
+Logy includes the following log handlers:

 ### Console Log Handler

 The console log handler is enabled by default.
+It outputs all log messages to the console of your application.
+(typically to the system's `stdout`)

 ### File Log Handler

 The file log handler is disabled by default.
+It outputs all log messages to a file.
+`Note that there is no support log file rotation.`

 ### Syslog Log Handler

 The syslog log handler is disabled by default.
+It send all log messages to a syslog server (by default, the syslog server runs on the same host as the application)

 ## Colorize Logs

 If your terminal supports ANSI, the color output will be used to aid readability.
 You can set `logy.console.color` to `true`.

 ### Example logging yaml configuration

 Here is an example of how you

 ```yaml
 logy:
   level: INFO